-Deferred inflows of resources in the Business Incentive and Assistance Program Fund consists of \$6,996 of a loan receivable as this would not be available to liquidate current liabilities.
+Deferred inflows of resources in the Business Incentive and Assistance Program Fund consists of \$15,855 of loans receivable as these would not be available to liquidate current liabilities.

 E. Fund Balances/Net Position

 GASB Statement No. 34, as amended by GASB Statement No. 54, requires fund balances reported on the governmental fund balance sheet to be classified using a hierarchy based primarily on the extent to which a government is bound to honor constraints on the specific purposes for which amounts in those funds can be spent.